susmitagupta10/Personal-Finance-Management/README.md

 # Personal-Finance-Management

-The objective of the personal finance dashboard is to provide comprehensive Insights into howmuch we income,spend,& save money in 2022.
+The objective of the personal finance dashboard is to provide comprehensive Insights into Income,Expense,savings in 2022.

 We have dataset of the year 2022